Our Clients | Shufrans TechDocs Home // Our Clients | Shufrans TechDocs

 Shufrans Techdocs Our Clients

-Student at Master's TCLOoc in Technical Communication & Localisation.
-University of Strasbourg
+Master TCLoc Programme in Technical Communication and Localisation University of Strasbourg

 • STE Rule 1.3 Use approved words only with their approved meaning is my go-to rule.
 My favourite STE verbs are “examine”, “measure” and “make sure”.
 I always use the non-approved verbs of “check” and “inspect” before.
 I highly recommend this course to other people.
 If most people write with STE, technical work steps will become clearer and easier for understanding.